MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

 ## Lab objectives

-In this lab, you will complete the following exercise:
+In this lab, you will complete the following exercises:

 - Exercise 1: Deploy an Azure virtual machine
 - Exercise 2: Create a Log Analytics workspace